 Recruit and evaluate freshman and transfer applicants to support enrollment goals.
+As member of visitor engagement team, manage the tour guide program of approximately 150 tour guides employed by Undergraduate Admissions and assist in the coordination of the digital programming schedule.
 Exercise discretion in the review of confidential admission materials.
-Plan and implement strategic recruitment practices, both long-term and short-term, to achieve university undergraduate enrollment objectives.
-Manage a specific program or administrative function for student recruitment.
+Plan and implement strategic recruitment practices, both long-term and short-term, to achieve University undergraduate enrollment objectives.
 Provide detailed and nuanced counseling to students, families, counselors, and alumni.

-Read, evaluate and render an admission decision for a minimum of 1,500 freshman and transfer applications.
-Apply independent judgment by interpreting institutional priorities during the application evaluation process to determine applicant admission to the freshmen and transfer class.
-Must exercise independent judgment to interpret and apply university admissibility standards to meet enrollment targets.
+As member of admission committee, read, evaluate and render an admission decision for a minimum of 1,800 freshman and transfer applications.
+Apply independent judgment by interpreting institutional priorities during the application evaluation process to determine applicant admission to the freshman and transfer class.
+Must exercise independent judgment to interpret and apply University admissibility standards to meet enrollment targets.
 Plan and organize reading quotas to meet deadlines.
-Provide detailed, professional counseling to students, parents and counselors on admission standards.

 Successful completion of a full 4-year course of study in an accredited college or university leading to a bachelor's or higher degree.

-Strong speaking/communication skills and ability to speak effectively before audiences of up to 500 or more.
+Strong speaking/communication skills and ability to speak effectively before audiences of up to 500 people or more.

 Requires valid driver’s license and frequent business travel by plane.